Azure/ResourceModules/docs/wiki/PipelinesDesign.md

 We use several composite actions to perform various tasks shared by our module workflows:

-- **validateModuleGeneral:**
+- **validateModuleGeneral** <p>
   This action perform all [static tests](#static-module-validation) for a module using Pester.
-- **validateModuleApis:**
+- **validateModuleApis** <p>
-  This action performs specifically API version tests for a module to ensure we notice if a version becomes stale.
+  This action performs further [static tests](#static-module-validation), focused on API version tests for a module to ensure we notice if a version becomes stale.
 Each resource's API version is compared with those currently available on Azure.
 Accepted are both the latest 5 versions (including preview versions) as well as the latest 5 non-preview versions.
 - **validateModuleDeploy:**
 - **deployModule:**
 - **removeModule:**